 14) The Client Waited Too Long

-Lastly, if you wait to long to act in some cases, you can forgo your rights entirely.
-Most personal injury cases have a 2-year statute of limitation.
-But that doesn’t mean you should wait to hire a personal injury lawyer.
+Lastly, if you wait too long to act in some cases, you can forgo your rights entirely.
+Most cases have a 2-year statute of limitations.
+But that doesn’t mean you should wait to hire a lawyer.
 If it is a case that needs investigation to determine if it is a good investment, the lawyer will not want to take it on at the last minute.
-If it is going to require the lawyer to drop everything and try to find the right parties who have moved or are shielded behind corporate entities, a personal injury attorney is less likely to want to take your case on at the last minute.
+If it is going to require the lawyer to drop everything and try to find the right parties who have moved or are shielded behind corporate entities, an attorney is less likely to take your case at the last minute.

 Further, there are some cases with shorter deadlines.
 You must give notice to the City of Houston and Harris County within 90 days if you intend to make a claim.
 The State of Texas must be given notice of a claim in 6 months.
 Failure to do so means you may be completely barred from bringing a claim.

-All of the above factors are things that a personal injury lawyer will consider when deciding whether to take on a case and/or litigate a case.
+All of the above factors are things that a lawyer will consider when deciding whether to take on a case and/or litigate a case.
 No single factor is decisive.
-Similarly, there is no magic case value number that means a personal injury lawyer will or will not take your case.
-Every personal injury lawyer has his own situation, case load, resources and considerations.
-Thus, you should always seek second and third opinions if the first personal injury attorney won’t take your case.
+Similarly, there is no magic case value number that means a lawyer will or will not take your case.
+Every lawyer has his own situation, caseload, resources, and considerations.
+Thus, you should always seek second and third opinions if the first attorney won’t take your case.

 At Simmons and Fletcher, P.C. we practice personal injury law exclusively.
-We also offer a free consultation, regardless of how many other personal injury lawyers have turned the case down.
-Call us at 1-800-298-0111.
+We also offer a free consultation, regardless of how many other lawyers have turned the case down.
+Call us at (713) 932-0777.
 We cannot promise to take every case, but if we do take on your case, we work on a contingency fee basis and charge you no fees or expenses unless we make a recovery.